SAFe® Program Dependency Board Retrospective – PI Planning and Execution

 I get it.
 This sort of learning is hard to pursue in the heat of PI Planning.
 And all too often when PI Planning is done and we have a workable plan in hand, it’s tempting to just move into execution.
 Resist the temptation.
 Let the dust settle, but find the time that makes sense to have a deeper retrospective that is based on the patterns you see on the program board.
 This can be a good discussion in your Scrum of Scrums or with an extended forum that includes the wider ART leadership.

-There’s no need to wait for the next inspect and adapt (I&A).
+There’s no need to wait for the next inspection and adapt (I&A).
 It’s fresh now and outcomes from this retrospective might anyhow require a lot of refinement and consideration before they’re actionable.
 Start the process early in the PI, so hopefully, you’ll be in a position to reconfigure the network going into the next PI as needed.

 A typical pattern is when such a retrospective raises the need to rerun a Value Stream identification (VSI) workshop.